5 Tips for College Students Looking to Jumpstart a Career in PR

-Internships are often seen as a recent graduates best tool to getting the job.
+You don't need a million followers to show you know what you're doing.
+Some of the best social media specialists are very private individuals.
+You do need to show an understanding into how each platforms works.
+Internships are also often seen as a recent graduates best tool to getting the job.
 In the public relations world, it’s all about experience.
 Employers want to see how a student has applied his or her education to real-world situations.
 Having one to three internships is a solid way to apply your knowledge and takeaway something you can use as an example of your hard work.
 Portfolios are a great way to display your accomplishments, giving a potential employer something tactile to review and be impressed by in an interview.

 Personality is also a key factor.
 Employers want to make sure you will be a good fit for the company’s culture.
 This is particularly important in marketing and PR agencies.
 Teams often work closely together, so finding ways to promote that you are a natural team player who can bring creative ideas to the table is a great way to set yourself apart from other contenders.